 "Far from court, far from care" may turned into "Far from neurotics, far from their cares" too:

 Many, upon leaving the SRF monastic order, complain of having little aptitude to deal with the problems of living in the world.
-This, however, is not true of those who participate in SRF from a distance.
-(Williamson 2010:79)
+This, however, is not true of those who participate in SRF from a distance [in the first place].
+(Williamson 2010, 79)

 The last Williamson-statement above deserves reservations, better research and due consideration.
 Otherwise it may not be so helpful.
 For convenience, sort Yogananda adherents loosely into three groups: (1) Loners; (2) groupies and (3) monastics.
-Those of each group may have their own sorts of problems in addition to the problems SRF membership brings lots of followers in all three groups - such as too little sleep.
+Those of each group may have their own sorts of problems in addition to the problems SRF membership brings lots of followers in all three groups - such as enervatingly little sleep in some cases.

-If the Loners and Groupies report less problems and troubles than Monastics - victims of intrigues and enervating troubles in SRF's monasteries - good for them!
+If the Loners and Groupies report less problems and troubles than monastic victims of intrigues - good for them!
 However, if they should report less adaptation troubles and nervous problems than insiders, the reasons might not necessarily be they have got the better deal; only that the feedback lines to SRF or local newspapers are not top.
-Thereby less remonstrations, of the type "There's no one to talk to, no one to bla-a-ame" (David Samuel McWilliams (1945–2002), in "Four Seasons").
+There may be less remonstrations, for "There's no one to talk to, no one to bla-a-ame" (David Samuel McWilliams (1945–2002), in "Four Seasons").
 It could also be a blend of isolatedness and developed shyness through lack of essential support.

 The Internet may have helped in removing some alarming adherent problems once it arrived.
-Many posts on the SRF Walrus Board were by formerly isolated individuals, and not only by ex monastics.
+Many posts on the SRF Walrus Board were by individuals who had formerly lived apart from one another, and not only by ex monastics.

-The crucial thing may be how involved with SRF one has been, how deeply devoted to its stuff, and then disillusoned and disappointed thereafter, "run over" by the SRF's topdogs.
+The crucial thing may be how involved with SRF one has been, how deeply devoted to its stuff, and then disillusoned and disappointed thereafter, "run over" somehow.
 Distance is, rather, a secondary point.

-Long distance lay disciples are subjected to several surprising teachingsadminstered by SRF, such as Yogananda directives on crying for God Mom till She comes.
-A few have succeeded, but they were given many yoga methods to train in - first.
-A cringing cry-sob practice is not good for getting a Tao (welcoming arms, etc.).
+Long distance lay disciples are subjected to several surprising teachings adminstered by SRF, such as Yogananda directives on crying for God Mom till She comes.
+All may not have succeeded.
+A cringing cry-sob practice may not work well for getting a Tao (welcoming arms, etc.), as a matter of fact.
 Yogananda adherents should have been taught how to maintain happiness instead.
-And that is a Yogananda teaching . . .
+And that is a Yogananda teaching as well.

 The monastics novices thought perhaps they were entering a paradise, but found something less fit for peace and harmony, one may realise.